 Vinegars produced from anything but gluten sources are Risk Free Choices

-The foundation step of the Three Step Approach to self-management of celiac disease consists of only risk-free choices to speed healing.
+The Foundation Step of the Three Step Approach to Self-Management of celiac disease consists of only risk-free choices to speed healing.
 The Foundation Step of the self-management approach excludes foods possibly derived from wheat, barley, rye or oats (WBRO) their crosses and their derivatives.
-Initial compliance to risk-free self-management choices quickly resolves most related health concerns.

 Minimal RISK Choices